HL7/fhir-medmorph/input/pagecontent/spec.md

 #### Profiles
 This specification makes use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph workflows.
 The IG is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are used as part of each interaction.

-The full set of profiles defined in this implementation guide can be found on the [FHIR Artifacts](artifacts.html) page.
+The full set of profiles defined in this IG can be found on the [FHIR Artifacts](artifacts.html) page.

 #### Authentication and Authorization Requirements